kaiban-ai/kaibanjs-docs/docs/core-concepts/04-Teams.md

 **Further Reading:** For an in-depth exploration of the store’s capabilities and setup, please refer to the detailed store documentation.

 ### Conclusion
-The `Team` class, with its underlying store, orchestrates the flow of tasks and agent interactions within AgenticJS.
+The `Team` class, with its underlying store, orchestrates the flow of tasks and agent interactions within KaibanJS.
 Detailed documentation of the store's mechanisms will be provided separately to delve into its state management capabilities and how it supports the team's dynamic operations.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::